vbpdev/vbpdev/README.md

 - 👯 i am looking to collaborate on **interesting projects or ideas**

-- 👨‍💻 all of my projects are available at [https://vitorprates.com](https://vitorprates.com)
+- 👨‍💻 all of my projects are available at [my repostories](https://github.com/vbpdev?tab=repositories)

 - 💬 ask me about **C#, .NET Framework and specially Python**